-Oral and maxillofacial surgeons, like Dr. Craig Yamamoto, Dr. Blake Kitamura, Dr. Eva Kiezik, and Dr. Thomas Yamamoto, at Oral Surgery Hawaii, are experts at repairing facial injuries, from minor cuts to severe facial fractures.
+Oral and maxillofacial surgeons, like Dr. Craig Yamamoto, Dr. Blake Kitamura, Dr. Eva Kiezik, Dr. Thomas Yamamoto, and Dr. Michael Hironaka, at Oral Surgery Hawaii, are experts at repairing facial injuries, from minor cuts to severe facial fractures.
 Minor tooth and face injuries can usually be handled at our offices in Honolulu, Aiea, and Kaneohe, HI, but more severe injuries should be treated in a hospital environment.
 In fact, oral and maxillofacial surgeons are required members of trauma teams in level one and two trauma centers.
 Their surgical expertise and understanding of important facial structures make them highly qualified to treat all kinds of injuries.

 Oral surgeons treat various facial trauma injuries and emergency care cases, including cuts, intraoral lacerations, fractures to facial bones, broken or knocked-out teeth, and more.
 The treatment you need will largely depend on your injury and your overall situation.